 - Delegating

 The best managers are skilled communicators.
-Not just because they can clearly give instructions to their staff, but because they can persuade and influence others.
+Not just because they can give instructions to their teams and persuade others, but because they’re also active listeners.

 - Public speaking